HFAnalyticsLab/COVID19_care_homes/README.md

 The code from [Sprint 2](src/sprint_2) was used to generate the analysis described in the Health Foundation chart series [Do all care home residents face an equal risk of dying from COVID-19?](https://www.health.org.uk/news-and-comment/charts-and-infographics/do-all-care-home-residents-face-an-equal-risk-covid-19).

 The analysis from sprint 3 is shown in the Health Foundation briefing [Adult social care and COVID-19: Assessing the impact on social care users and staff in England so far](https://www.health.org.uk/publications/report/adult-social-care-and-covid-19-assessing-the-impact-on-social-care-users-and-staff-in-england-so-far).
+Sensitivity analyses can be found on [this site](https://hfanalyticslab.github.io/COVID19_care_homes/Sensitivity_analyses.html).

 ## Data sources